Qui pluribus: Contents

-Communism
+Enemies of the church

-The encyclical is particularly directed against socialists and communists, who through "their outlandish errors and their many harmful methods, plots and contrivances... which they use to set in motion their plans to quench peoples’ zeal for piety, justice and virtue, to corrupt morals, to cast all divine and human laws into confusion, and to weaken and even possibly overthrow the Catholic religion and civil society."
+The encyclical is particularly directed against "a lawless alliance" of socialists, communists, and others who, through "their outlandish errors and their many harmful methods, plots and contrivances ... which they use to set in motion their plans to quench peoples' zeal for piety, justice and virtue, to corrupt morals, to cast all divine and human laws into confusion, and to weaken and even possibly overthrow the Catholic religion and civil society."